The Letters of J. R. R. Tolkien: Contents

 Letters 29 and 30 show that a German translation of The Hobbit was being negotiated in 1938.
-The German firm enquired whether Tolkien was of Arisch (Aryan) origin.
-Tolkien was infuriated by the racist implications of this, and wrote two drafts of possible replies for his publisher to choose.
+The German publishing firm enquired whether Tolkien was of "arisch" (Aryan, i.e. non-Jewish) origin.
+Tolkien was infuriated by the inherent racism of this enquiry, and wrote two drafts of possible replies for his publisher to choose.
+Only one draft has survived, in which Tolkien pointed out the misuse of the word "Aryan" by the Nazis, and answered the inquiry to a possible Jewish origin as follows: "I regret that I appear to have no ancestors of that gifted people".

 Having fought in the First World War, Tolkien wrote many letters during the Second World War to his son Christopher, including his reaction to the atomic bombing of Hiroshima, in which he calls the bombmakers of the Manhattan Project "lunatic" and "Babel builders".

-In 1951, Tolkien hoped that Collins would publish both The Lord of the Rings and The Silmarillion.
-To help persuade them that the two were "interdependent and indivisible", he sent a letter (#131) to Milton Waldman of Collins, outlining the foundations and ambitions of his writings, and giving a potted history of the whole story from the creation, through the First, Second and Third Ages, and finishing with a reference to The Hobbit and a lengthy outline of The Lord of the Rings.
+In 1951, Tolkien hoped that Collins would publish both The Lord of the Rings and a selection from his legendarium, including material that his son Christopher later edited to form The Silmarillion.
+To help persuade them that the two were "interdependent and indivisible", Tolkien sent a long letter (#131) to Milton Waldman of Collins, outlining the foundations and ambitions of his writings, and giving a potted history of the whole story from the creation, through the First, Second and Third Ages, and finishing with a reference to The Hobbit and a lengthy outline of The Lord of the Rings.
 The Tolkien scholar Colin Duriez describes the 10,000-word letter as "one of the best keys to the extraordinary legendarium".

-Other letters discuss subjects as widely varied as the location of Middle-earth ("the actual Old World of this planet", p.220, #165), the shape of hobbits' ears ("only slightly pointed", #27) and the source of the "Downfall of Númenor" in Tolkien's recurring dream of Atlantis (#163).
+Other letters discuss subjects as widely varied as the location of Middle-earth ("the actual Old World of this planet", p.
+220, #165), the shape of hobbits' ears ("only slightly pointed", #27) and the source of the "Downfall of Númenor" in Tolkien's recurring dream of Atlantis (#163).

 Publication history

 The book was published in 1981 by Allen & Unwin in London.
 They reprinted it in 1990, 1995, and (having been taken over by HarperCollins) 2006.
 Houghton Mifflin published a paperback edition in Boston in 2000.
+A "Revised and Expanded Edition", adding materials that had previously been removed to cut down on length, was published in 2023.
+It contains 154 new letters and additional text that had been cut from 45 of the previously published letters.
+To preserve the original numbering scheme, new entries have been designated with an alphabetical indicator (e.g. '15a' for the first newly included letter written between numbers 15 and 16).